lattenwald/tgas/README.md

 ## Description

-Remove spam messages and chats with spammers, logging them in the process, saving spam messages and spamming users info to dedicated spam chat if configured.
+Remove spam messages and chats with spammers, logging them in the process, saving spam messages and senders info to dedicated spam chat if so configured.

 ## Configuration